baidu/ote-stack/README.md

 ### Support multi-arch
 OTE-Stack can run on both x86 and arm architecture.
 All components of OTE-Stack has been tested on arm except GPU support.
 Images are avalible on [docker hub](https://hub.docker.com/u/otestack).

+### Support edge autonomy
+OTE-Stack has the autonomy of edge nodes and supports edge autonomy of k8s and k3s clusters.

 ## Architecture
 [![architecture](./docs/images/architecture.png)](./docs/images/architecture.png)